datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/helm/emissary-2.1/emissary-2.2.md

 </Alert>

 <Alert severity="warning">
-  This guide is written for upgrading an installation made using Helm.
+  This guide is written for upgrading an installation originally made using Helm.
-  If you did not originally install with Helm, see the <a href="../../../yaml/edge-stack-2.1/edge-stack-2.1">Helm-based upgrade instructions</a>.
+  If you did not install with Helm, see the <a href="../../../yaml/emissary-2.1/emissary-2.2">YAML-based upgrade instructions</a>.
 </Alert>